 Creative Cloud Market assets and Design Libraries data are also account-specific.
 You can download the assets again, and create Design Libraries.

-For assistance with Adobe Color data migration from an Adobe ID to an Enterprise or Federated ID, have your administrator log a ticket with Adobe Support.
+For assistance with Adobe Color data migration from an Adobe ID to Enterprise or Federated ID, have your administrator log a ticket with Adobe Customer Care.

 Fonts activated on your desktop are only available if you're signed in to the Creative Cloud desktop app.
 When you sign in with an enterprise ID, fonts activated with the Adobe ID are unavailable.